How to include your pet in your Will.

 When creating your Will, consider the future care of your animals.
 Whomever you choose to care for them, it’s important they understand their responsibility and are prepared to value your animal as much as you do.
 If you are concerned about the ongoing care for your animal, the Animal Welfare League NSW Legacy Program is there to provide peace of mind that your beloved companion will be cared for into the future.
 You have the reassurance of knowing that your companion animal will be taken into care immediately upon your death.
 We have an Emergency Card Program in place for Legacy Pets, ensuring that loved ones or emergency services are able to contact us if needed.

-You can also decide whether you’d like us to find a new caring home for your animal, place your animal into permanent foster care under our Guardianship or let your animal live at Legacy House for the rest of their natural life.
+You can also decide whether you’d like us to find a new caring home for your animal or place your animal into permanent foster care under our Guardianship.

 Leaving a Bequest to AWL NSW